Explore

 Amenities: campfire, pet-friendly (on leash), farm shop

-This family-run property is all about sustainability-driven, off-grid and fully self-sufficient camping; they’ve got eight sites woven through across 43-hectares of regenerative bush and farmland for just that.
-Positioned at the edge of the Darling Scarp, just behind the historical Fairbridge Village and near Pinjarra, the farm is close enough to everything you need, while being private enough to forget the outside world exists.
+This family-run property is all about sustainability-driven, off-grid, and fully self-sufficient camping; there are eight sites dotted about the 43-hectare of regenerative bush and farmland for just that.
+On the edge of the Darling Scarp, just behind the historical Fairbridge Village and near Pinjarra, the farm is close enough to everything you need, while being private enough to forget the outside world exists.

-Some sites are four-wheel-drive-only and while all are well spaced, Ocean View and Honeymoons are situated away from other sites, granting the feeling of being the only ones there.
-Between hikes, dam fishing and paddling adventures, look out for fairy wrens, rainbow bee-eaters and red-tailed black cockatoos, as well as kangaroos.
-A farm shop stocks organic, pasture-raised produce, honey, eggs and vegetables as well as soap and local crafts.
+Some sites are four-wheel-drive-only, and while all are well spaced, Ocean View and Honeymoons are situated away from other sites, giving you the feeling of being the only ones there.
+Between hikes, dam fishing, and paddling adventures, look out for fairy wrens, rainbow bee-eaters, and red-tailed black cockatoos.
+And, of course, kangaroos.
+A farm shop stocks organic, pasture-raised produce, honey, eggs, and vegetables, as well as soap and local crafts.

 Distance from Perth: 273km, 3hrs

-Amenities: showers, toilets, potable water, pet-friendly, camp kitchen, laundry facilities
+Amenities: showers, toilets, potable water, pet-friendly, camp kitchen, laundry facilities, animal feeding, satellite TV capabilities

-Surrounded by state forest, yet only a 10 minute drive from Margaret River township, this campground combines tip top accessibility with reviving nature escapism.
-The working sheep farm has guinea pigs the kids can hold and sheep and chickens they can feed, as well as plenty of room to ride bikes around.
+Surrounded by state forest, yet only a 10-minute drive from Margaret River township, this campground combines top-notch accessibility with nature escapism.
+The working sheep farm is extremely kid-friendly, with guinea pigs for the kids to hold, sheep and chickens for them to feed, and plenty of room to ride bikes around.

 Distance from Perth: 105km, 70mins

-The property is family friendly but there is an unfenced dam, so all children need to be supervised.
-There’s no camp kitchen so expect to be self-sufficient for mealtimes and you’ll need to BYO drinking water (and take all waste with you).
+The property is family-friendly, but there is an unfenced dam, so all children need to be supervised.
+There’s no camp kitchen, so expect to be self-sufficient for mealtimes, and you’ll need to BYO drinking water.
 Suitable for RVs and tents, and there’s also an air-conditioned caravan that sleeps four.